albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 ### Making a New Deck

-- [ ] Make a new deck with "deck_count" equal to 0
+- [x] Make a new deck with "deck_count" equal to 0
-- [ ] Make a new deck with "deck_count" equal to -1
+- [x] Make a new deck with "deck_count" equal to -1

 ### Drawing Cards from Decks

 - [x] Draw a card from a deck that does not exist
-- [ ] Draw -1 cards from a shuffled deck
-- [ ] Draw -1 cards from a shuffled deck with jokers
-- [ ] Draw -1 cards from two shuffled decks
-- [ ] Draw -1 cards from two shuffled decks with jokers
-- [ ] Draw 0 cards from a shuffled deck
+- [x] Draw 0 cards from a shuffled deck
-- [ ] Draw 0 cards from a shuffled deck with jokers
+- [x] Draw 0 cards from a shuffled deck with jokers
-- [ ] Draw 0 cards from two shuffled decks
+- [x] Draw 0 cards from two shuffled decks
-- [ ] Draw 0 cards from two shuffled decks with jokers
+- [x] Draw 0 cards from two shuffled decks with jokers
-- [ ] Draw 53 cards from a shuffled deck
+- [x] Draw 53 cards from a shuffled deck
-- [ ] Draw 55 cards with jokers from a shuffled deck
+- [x] Draw 55 cards with jokers from a shuffled deck
-- [ ] Draw 105 cards from two shuffled decks
+- [x] Draw 105 cards from two shuffled decks
-- [ ] Draw 109 cards from two shuffled decks with jokers
+- [x] Draw 109 cards from two shuffled decks with jokers

 ### Drawing Cards from Piles

+- [ ] Draw 1 card from a pile that has no cards in it from a single shuffled deck
-- [ ] Draw -1 cards from a pile
+- [ ] Draw 53 cards from a pile that only has 52 cards in it from a single shuffled deck
-- [ ] Draw 5 cards from a pile that only has 4 cards in it
+- [ ] Draw 55 cards from a pile that only has 54 cards in it from a single shuffled deck with jokers

 ### Adding No Specified Cards